Senior Tech Corner: The Tech Terms You Need to Know to Stay Relevant

 Learning Computer Terminology

-Ready to learn more computer terminology?
+Ready to learn more computer technology terms?
 You've come to the right place.
 Some other important tech terms that you need to know include:

 - Central processing unit